altwalker/altwalker/docs/overview.md

 ## AltWalker

 AltWalker is a test execution tool, which  aims to make it easy to write and run your model-based tests.
-AltWalker uses GraphWalker to generate a path through the models.
+It uses GraphWalker to generate a path through the models.

 For the test structure it uses an Object-Oriented approach inspired by python's `unittest` module.
 Every model is mapped to a class with the same name and each vertex and edge from the model is mapped to a method inside the class.